updownpress/markdown-lint/rules/041-first-line-h1.md

+---
-## MD041 - First line in file should be a top level header
+title: MD041 - First line in file should be a top level header

-Tags: headers
+tags:  [headers]

-Aliases: first-line-h1
+alias: first-line-h1
+---

 This rule is triggered when the first line in the file isn't a top level (h1)
 header: